How Nutritious Are Eggs, Really?

 Of these nutrients, eggs are a really good source for biotin, choline, and selenium — one egg satisfies more than 25 percent of your daily needs for each of these three nutrients.
 Choline is an important nutrient for brain health, cell development, and muscle function.
 Research suggests that many people aren’t getting enough of it.

-2. Eggs are protein-packed
+2. Eggs Are Protein-Packed

-You may already know that eggs are a high-protein food favored by fitness folks.
+With 6 grams per large egg, you may already know that eggs are a high-protein food favored by fitness folks.
 But did you know egg protein is a worthy rival for whey protein?
 Eggs are also considered complete proteins because they contain the right amounts of the nine essential amino acids that our bodies can’t produce.

 Due to their high protein content, eggs can help feel more full and help stave off any cravings commonly experienced during weight loss.